biojppm/rapidyaml/README.md

 * Containers are not accepted as mapping keys: keys must be scalar strings.
 * Tags are parsed as-is; tag lookup is not supported.
 * Anchor names must not end with a terminating colon: eg `&anchor: key: val`.
-* Tabs after `:` or `-` are not supported.
 * `%TAG` directives have no effect and are ignored.
 All schemas are assumed to be the default YAML 2002 schema.
 * `%YAML` directives have no effect and are ignored.

-Some of the limitations above will be worked on (tag lookups, tab tokens).
+Some of the limitations above will be worked on, (eg tag lookups).
 Others (notably container keys) absolutely will not, not in the data tree at least.

 Also, ryml tends to be on the permissive side where the YAML standard